CLR 118 - Meat and Seafood Fabrication and Cooking

 - Fillet round and flat fish.

-- Cook various cuts of meat and seafood by dry, moist and combination cooking methods.
+- Cook a variety of meat and seafood using dry, moist and combination cooking methods.

 - Evaluate food prepared in class in terms of cooking technique, flavor, appearance and presentation.